 As it is, the internet is bringing the ancient ideas of beautiful “monsters” and the sacred Greek “Eros” back to use.
 The digital is showing us the appeals of the Gaga Monster, and we are all catching on to it.
 Indeed, porn is now everywhere.
 It is not only there to expose unarticulated desires.
 It is configuring new cravings and situations, like micro-targeted digital porn and pornified homes.
 Gay porn overcomes gender difference.
 It is mostly consumed by gay men, but it is also being watched by a growing number of women.
 Some gay porn stars confess to having groups of fan girls interested in the equal power of both parts . . . and their spornosexual bodies.
 Journalists that write on porn, like Mark Hay, claim that the male body has become more muscular in straight porn for the past decade, too, “but certainly not to the same degree or magnitude as in gay porn” (and with turnabouts).
 To make things more complex, a recent study has also timidly suggested that a small number of straight men might also be into gay porn.
 On this, nothing is conclusive, though this heteroflexible fancy would fit quite well with nascent apps like Bro, catered around straight men looking for bromances.
 It would also help explain practices like the “str8 on str8” ads on Craigslist and other phenomena.
 Things can become confusing.
 Something remains for sure with gay porn, however.
 The industry has much to say about the male body, as Alex Mecum said: “I think that it’s more about creating an alteration of the male form rather than an idea of what to do.”

 At the end of the day, all gay porn spectators share an interest in the beautiful male body, and so does the market.
 But how does gay porn reach a wider public beyond the orgasmic thrills of their screened performances?
 As the journalist Mark Simpson explained, it is not necessary to have watched gay porn to have been influenced by it, as the “sluttiness” of male exhibitionism is everywhere exploited by pop culture these days.
-With more than 300 thousand Instagram followers, the Spanish Allen King can claim to make the gay porn star look like a thing of mainstream appeal.
+With more than 300 thousand Instagram followers, the Spanish Allen King can claim to make the gay porn star look like a thing of mainstream appeal (Update: the account was hacked after this article’s publication and Allen’s new account is gaining momentum again).
 This detail has not been overlooked by advertisers: “Given my followers, many companies send me free gifts and get in touch with me offering to pay me.
 They usually say ‘look, if you publish a picture with this, then we will give you that.’
 Usually, it’s underwear, creams, and other clothes.
 I tend to do it.
 I like modelling.
 Also, I tend to get many commissions from photographers.”

 In this new realm of screens we live in, dating apps have become the rule.
 Coincidentally, body-related apps like Gymder and Freeletics evince the rise and rise of the spornosexual.
 Hot, sexy bodies are gradually being experienced as another social skill to advertise online, and a rising number of men, gay and straight, are catching on to the game.
 It is within this idea of the perfect male body that the much-maligned performers of gay porn, those monstrous beings that put their sex on sale, also turn into sublime aesthetic archetypes.
 While satisfying the intimate sexual fantasies of their spectators, they inadvertently seem to be fueling a male desire to be desired that is becoming mainstream.
 For the porn star Kayden Gray, this standardization of the buff male body on Instagram is blurring the lines between porn, gender, sex, and reality: “I think we’ve all always been sexual creatures.
 But now, with the images that we’re bombarded with, we’re hypersexualized.
 If you go to an Instagram, there’s stuff of these guys all day long and I follow lots of them.
 So, I feel kind of sexually frustrated.”